luaxgod/AeonianSource/README.md

 # Does This Work?
-Yes, all you need to do is update the luastate, top&base, adresses and callingconventions and it should work perfectly!
+Yes, all you need to do is update the luastate, top&base, addresses and callingconventions and it should work perfectly!

 # Can I use this?